SystemsApproach/ops/intro.rst

 be addressed—design issues that are common to all clouds—but then couple this conceptual discussion with specific engineering choices made while operationalizing a specific enterprise cloud.
-Our example is Aether, an ONF project to support 5G-enabled edge clouds as a managed service.
+Our example is Aether, an open source edge cloud that supports 5G connectivity as a managed service.
 Aether has the following properties that make it an interesting use case to study:

 * Aether starts with bare-metal hardware (servers and switches)